department-of-veterans-affairs/va.gov-team/products/platform/vsp-collaboration-cycle/core-collaboration-cycle-ticket.md

 *Product artifacts*

 - Release plan with the "Planning" sections completed:             <!-- Release plan template: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/release-plan-template.md -->
-- Staging URL and staging test-user information:                   <!-- Do not put staging credentials in your va.gov-team ticket; store or reference them in a .md file in the va.gov-team-sensitive repository.
+- Staging URL and staging test user information:                   <!-- Do not put staging credentials in your va.gov-team ticket; store or reference them in a .md file in the va.gov-team-sensitive repository.
 Use this accessible staging account template to do so: https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/Administrative/vagov-users/staging-test-accounts-accessible-example.md -->

 **Note:** Please double-check that you've provided staging access information appropriate for testing the tool or feature.
 Don't put staging credentials in your va.gov-team ticket; store or reference them in a .md file in the va.gov-team-sensitive repository.